Celebrate the Chinese New Year

 - Fortune Cookie Restaurant

 In the past, paperfolding traditions arose in Europe, China and Japan separately.
 Origami is the art of paper folding, and although it’s often associated with Japanese culture, the term has become inclusive for all paper folding practices.
-To celebrate the New Year and the year of the ox, fold paper lanterns, bull figurines, red envelopes, gift boxes and more.
+To celebrate the New Year and the year of the tiger, fold paper lanterns, tiger figurines, red envelopes, gift boxes and more.
 Find step-by-step instructions and projects at origami.guide, origami-resource-center.com, origamitree.com and paperkawaii.com.